VectorInstitute/masksql/DESIGN.md

 - [ ] Unit tests for configuration system
 - [ ] Unit tests for data models
-- [ ] Unit tests for pipeline stages
+- [ ] Unit tests for pipeline steps
 - [ ] Unit tests for components
 - [ ] Unit tests for LLM client
 - [ ] Unit tests for privacy policies